Inca Trail Trek - Machu Picchu Picture

 The New Porters Law

-For anyone who has ever trekked in the Cusco region, or hiked the world-famous Inca Trail to Machu Picchu, you will have realized that the porters are a fundamental part of any trekking team.
+For anyone who has ever trekked in the Cusco region, or hiked the world-famous Inca Trail, you will have realized that the porters are a fundamental part of any trekking team.
 Without the hard-working porters and their smiling faces each day, the trekking experience would not be nearly as incredible for our clients.
 Their underrated importance led to the government deciding to protect their rights and they decreed a new law for Inca Trail companies.
 The exploitation of the porters of the Inca trail is nothing new.
 For decades, many people have echoed the porters’ struggle to be entitled to better working conditions.
 The new law 31614 or "Porter’s law", approved by the Peruvian Congress and signed by the Peruvian president Pedro Castillo, appears to address some of the many issues these wonderful people face.

 The Inca Trail to Machu Picchu is one of the most famous treks in the world.
 It is known for its stunning scenery and ancient Inca ruins, including the iconic Machu Picchu.